 The association announced on Sept.
 19 that global pharmaceutical companies' clinical trials in Korea of new cancer and rare disease drugs decreased in 2018, although their overall R&D investment in Korea increased.

-According to the association, 31 members in the country invested a total of 470.6 billion won in clinical R&D activities in 2018.
-When it comes to the 28 members that participated in its survey in each of 2016, 2017 and 2018, the clinical R&D cost rose from 400 billion won to 464.1 billion won in 2018.
+According to the association, its 31 members invested a total of 470.6 billion won in clinical R&D activities in 2018.
+When it comes to the 28 members that participated in its survey in 2016, 2017 and 2018, spending on clinical R&D rose from 400 billion won in 2017 to 464.1 billion won in 2018.

-Cancer drugs and rare disease treatments accounted for 49 percent (583 cases) and 5 percent (63 cases) of their clinical research activities, respectively.
+Cancer drugs and rare disease treatments accounted for 49 percent (583 cases) and 5 percent (63 cases) of their clinical trials, respectively.

 Still, the numbers of their cancer- and rare disease-related clinical trials in South Korea showed a significant decrease in 2018.
 Specifically, the former fell 4.27 percent from 609 to 583 and the latter dropped 42.86 percent from 98 to 56.

-The KRPIA also mentioned that South Korea represented 3.39 percent, sixth-highest in the world, of global pharmaceutical companies’ clinical trial protocols in 2018 whereas the ratio was 3.51 percent, fifth-highest, in the previous year.
+The KRPIA also said that South Korea represented 3.39 percent, sixth-highest in the world, of global pharmaceutical companies’ clinical trial protocols in 2018 whereas the ratio was 3.51 percent, fifth-highest, in the previous year.
 On the other hand, China’s ratio jumped from 3.7 percent (fifth-highest) to 4.66 percent (third-highest) during the period through deregulation for drug approval facilitation.